Blog · Analysis · Last reviewed June 19, 2026

 The next layer is not only summary but priority.
 Apple describes priority notifications that appear at the top of the stack, and a Focus mode that understands notification content while silencing what it judges less important.
 Pixel documentation describes a Notification Organizer that sorts notifications into categories such as Promotions and News, or Social and Suggested content, with some categories on by default depending on configuration.

 That is attention triage.
 It may reduce noise.
-It may also decide that a weak signal should remain weak: the message from an unfamiliar number, the school notice, the union update, the local emergency alert forwarded through a chat, the friend who never writes formally, the social cue buried in a joke, the vulnerable person who says "never mind" when they mean "please notice."
+It may also decide that a weak signal should remain weak: the message from an unfamiliar number, the school notice, the union update, the clinic reminder, the local emergency alert forwarded through a chat, the friend who never writes formally, the social cue buried in a joke, the vulnerable person who says "never mind" when they mean "please notice."

 No model needs malice to miss those signals.
 It only needs a generic idea of importance where importance is local, relational, and sometimes deliberately indirect.